-- 1. A letter (no more than two single-spaced pages) that: - a. describes your poverty and social mobility research interests, as well as your professional goals in this area, progress toward them, and accomplishments to date; and - b. identifies up to three senior scholars whose work has inspired or influenced your own research and career goals, explaining why you aspire to a similar career. - 2.
+- 1. A letter (no more than two single-spaced pages) that: - describes your poverty and social mobility research interests, your interest in Hispanic populations (if applicable), as well as your professional goals in this area, progress toward them, and accomplishments to date; and - b. identifies up to three senior scholars whose work has inspired or influenced your own research and career goals, explaining why you aspire to a similar career. - 2.
 Statement describing your potential for leadership in addressing the barriers preventing the full participation of groups underrepresented among academic researchers. - 3.
-Your curriculum vitae. - 4.
-One example of your poverty or social mobility-related written material.
+Your curriculum vitae.